 The intestines and kidneys function normally, aside from the problem transporting amino acids, and the effects of the disease occur mainly in the brain and skin.
 Although the disorder is present at birth, symptoms of Hartnup disease may begin in infancy or childhood, but sometimes they begin as late as early adulthood.
 Symptoms may be triggered by sunlight, fever, drugs, or emotional or physical stress.

 A period of poor nutrition nearly always precedes an attack.
 Most symptoms occur sporadically and are caused by a deficiency of niacin.
-The symptoms resemble those caused by a dietary deficiency of niacin (pellagra Niacin Deficiency Niacin deficiency (causing pellagra) is uncommon in developed countries.
-Many people with niacin deficiency also have deficiencies of protein, riboflavin (a B vitamin), and vitamin B6.
-A distinctive... read more ), particularly the rash that develops on parts of the body exposed to the sun.
+The symptoms resemble those caused by a dietary deficiency of niacin (pellagra Niacin Deficiency Niacin deficiency (causing pellagra) is uncommon in countries with low rates of food insecurity.
+Many people with niacin deficiency also have deficiencies of protein, riboflavin (a B vitamin)... read more ), particularly the rash that develops on parts of the body exposed to the sun.
 Intellectual disability, short stature, headaches, an unsteady gait, and collapsing or fainting are common.
 Psychologic problems (such as anxiety, rapid mood changes, delusions, and hallucinations) may also result.

 Diagnosis of Hartnup Disease